 Large numbers of other species previously in the Garden came from sources such as: Nowthen, MN; Barksdale WI; Ferndale Nursery in Askov MN; Gillett’s Nursery in Southwick MA; St. Paul, MN; Sarona WI; Glenwood Park; and Fort Snelling, Minneapolis.

-IN April she had written an essay that we believe was unpublished, but may have been a letter to the Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for publication in the Asa Gray Bulletin.
+In April she had written an essay that we believe was unpublished, but may have been a letter to the Gray Memorial Botanical Chapter, (Division D ) of the Agassiz Association for inclusion in the members circular.
 It is titled The Attractiveness of vegetables and common weeds.
 In it she discusses a strange vegetable, a mis-shapped cabbage, but writes most about why she likes common weeds - at least most.
 She states: “I cannot help admiring the pariahs of my garden, although competition is so fierce I must needs destroy them.
 If rare and difficult to cultivate, one would travel miles to see the golden heads of dandelion or the gossamer balls of down when in seed.”
 (1) Read it all here.

 Her last log entries were on October 16 when she planted eleven species from Fort Snelling, Sarona WI, and from Glenwood Park.